indigo-dc/sqa-baseline/README.md

 convention is used throughout the document, thus adding adequate information about the criticality of each requirement.

+_A citable version of this manuscript is available at http://hdl.handle.net/10261/160086_

 ## Open Collaboration

 The current baseline has been elaborated and extended based on the first-hand